hashicorp/consul/website/source/docs/connect/observability.html.md

 - Define the protocols for each of your services.
 - Define the upstreams for each of your services.

-If you are using Envoy as your sidecar proxy, you will need to enable [enable gRPC](/docs/agent/options.html#grpc_port) on your client agents.
+If you are using Envoy as your sidecar proxy, you will need to [enable gRPC](/docs/agent/options.html#grpc_port) on your client agents.
 To define the metrics destination and service protocol you may want to enable [configuration entries](/docs/agent/options.html#config_entries) and [centralized service